NobbyDeveloper/TailwindCSS-Public-Proyects/404-Templates/tw-first-404/README.md

 ## 🔹 Basic 404 Template with Animation

- -Hey!
-This is a basic open source front end project based on page not found, 404.
-Free to Use in Your projects, Enjoy!
+ - 🐢 Hey!
+This is a basic open source Front End project based on Page not found, 404 Error Code.
+Free to Use in Your projects, Enjoy! <br>
- -🔱 Credits to theappguruz.com for the animation!
+ - 🔱 Credits to theappguruz.com for the animation!